“It’s a Vibe”: 2 Gents Get Out of a Taxi and Show Off Fire Dance Moves in Traffic, SA Entertained

 Social media users could not get enough of the feel-good moment.
 Many praised the duo for their smooth moves, saying they made traffic jams way more bearable.
 Others gave props to the lady who shared the video, saying she captured pure gold.

-Some people felt the video was a classic example of why South Africa was unmatched when it came to vibes.
+Some people felt the video was a classic example of why South Africa was unmatched when it came to vibes and good times.
 A few even joked, saying they'd enjoy traffic every day if they were to watch the duo.

 Social media users enjoyed watching two guys dancing and thanked the woman who posted them